North Idaho Rails to Trails E Bike Tour

 Recommended Accessories

-- 1 pair of bike gloves, short-fingered and padded preferred
+- 1 pair of bike gloves, short-fingered and padded, preferred

-- 1 water bottle or hydration pack (We provide one insulated bike water bottle and recommend you bring a second one as well)
+- 1 water bottle or hydration pack (we provide one insulated bike water bottle and recommend you bring a second one as well)

 Optional Accessories